diptoprodipto/Diabetes-Prediction-API/README.md

 # FlaskAPI
-This is a Flask REST API that stores a machine Learning model for predicting diabetes.
+This is a Flask REST API that stores a Machine Learning model for predicting diabetes.